ibrahimcesar/react-lite-youtube-embed/README.md

        id="L2vS_050c-M"
-       activeClass="lyt-activated" // Default as "lyt-activated", gives control to wrapper once clicked iframeClass="" // Default none, gives control to add a class to iframe element itself params="" // any params you want to pass to the URL, assume we already had '&' and pass your parameters string playerClass="lty-playbtn" // Default as "lty-playbtn" to control player button styles wrapperClass="yt-lite" // Default as "yt-lite" for the div wrapping the area, it is the most important class and needs extra attention, please refer to LiteYouTubeEmbed.css for a reference.
+       activeClass="lyt-activated" // Default as "lyt-activated", gives control to wrapper once clicked iframeClass="" // Default none, gives control to add a class to iframe element itself playerClass="lty-playbtn" // Default as "lty-playbtn" to control player button styles wrapperClass="yt-lite" // Default as "yt-lite" for the div wrapping the area, it is the most important class and needs extra attention, please refer to LiteYouTubeEmbed.css for a reference.
     />